“What is good ROAS?”

 Digital marketing is about efficiency as much as it’s about performance—your objective is to generate the maximum results from the minimum ad spend.
 If your ROAS is weak, it may be that your ad costs are too high.
 There are a few ways you can make your ad spend more efficient:

 - Refine your keyword strategy.
 Did you know the average Google Ads account wastes up to 76% of its budget on the wrong keywords?
 Take a fresh look at your keywords and see if you can find opportunities to target less competitive terms.
 You can also add negative keywords to further refine your target and only incur ad costs for the right audiences.

 - Improve your Google Quality Score.
 For Google Ads campaigns, improving your Quality Score can boost your ranking, which in turn lowers your costs.

 - Narrow your target audience.
 Focusing on a very specific target audience can help you concentrate your ad spend on the prospects most likely to convert.

 In addition to reducing your costs, the other part of the equation is increasing your revenue.
 One key way to do this is to make sure your landing pages are relevant to your target audience.
 Creating a 1:1 personalization strategy that aligns your landing pages to very specific target audience segments can significantly increase your conversion rate and ROAS.

 Need help getting started?

 We can help you start optimizing your ad campaigns and landing page conversions.
 At Postclick, we offer a complimentary consultation and analysis to better understand your post-click health and to take you on the path of improvement.
-Schedule a demo here.
+Request your free conversion analysis here.